CONCACAF Cup: Format

-CONCACAF originally announced on July 23, 2015, that the play-off would be played as a single match on October 9, 2015, in the United States.
-After the conclusion of the 2015 CONCACAF Gold Cup on July 26, 2015, CONCACAF announced the Rose Bowl in Pasadena as the venue.
+CONCACAF originally announced on July 23, 2015, that the playoff would be played as a single match on October 9, 2015, in the United States.
+After the conclusion of the 2015 CONCACAF Gold Cup on July 26, CONCACAF announced the Rose Bowl in Pasadena as the venue.
 The date was later amended to October 10 in order "to allow fans in attendance to enjoy a day-long of festivities, including Futbol Fiesta, a free, interactive fan zone outside the Rose Bowl."

 Ticketing

 On August 27, 2015, CONCACAF announced the ticket allocation process for the match.
 Both the United States Soccer Federation and the Mexican Football Federation received 30% of the tickets each, which was distributed through supporter groups.
 Another 30% was sold through a lottery where the general public could apply.
 The final 10% was given to local teams and sponsors.
 This system was to prevent the crowd being dominated by either team's supporters despite being on U.S. soil similar to previous Gold Cup finals.